poppy-project/raspoppy/README.md

 sudo /tmp/raspoppyfication.sh
 ```

 These commands will install all the software detailed above, and set up the control interface.
-When it's done, just reboot the Raspberry Pi and connect to `http://poppy.local`.
+When it's done, reboot the Raspberry Pi and connect to `http://poppy.local`.

-The installation script defaults will set the board for an Ergo Jr, but it can be slightly tailored to suit your needs. `./raspoppyfication.sh --help` displays available options.
+The installation script defaults will set the board for a Poppy Ergo Jr, but it can be slightly tailored to suit your needs. `./raspoppyfication.sh --help` displays available options.

 ### Shrink the ISO